DK-Hostmaster/DKHM-RFC-Restore/README.md

 All example XML files are available in the [DK Hostmaster EPP XSD repository][DKHMXSDSPEC].

+The XSD changes are found in the extension specified in [RFC:3915], so the XSD defition is available in a separate file names [rgp-1.0.xsd][RGP1.0].
+We have updated the version of our XSD, eventhough no changes are made to the DKHM XSD definition, but we want to communicate the inclusion and use of the external XSD definition.

-The proposed extensions and XSD definitions are available in the  [4.1 candidate][DKHMXSD4.1] revision of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_.
+The proposed extensions and XSD definitions are available in the version [4.1][DKHMXSD4.1] revision of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_.

 <a id="description"></a>
 ## Description